ME R-CNN: Multi-Expert R-CNN for Object Detection: ME R-CNN

-In testing, ME R-CNN outputs three sets of detection results, bounding boxes and their scores, from three different experts.
+ME R-CNN outputs three sets of detection results per image, i.e., bounding boxes and their scores, from three different experts.
 The bounding boxes are refined by incorporating the output of bounding box regression layers.
 We combine these three sets of detection results and apply non-maximum suppression (NMS) with overlap criteria of 0.3 for each object category.

+Note that, computational load which is required to process each RoI using ME R-CNN is comparable to the case when Faster R-CNN is used because only one expert is activated for an RoI in ME R-CNN while EAN adds negligible computational cost.
+Therefore, as long as the same number of RoIs are used, computational costs for the ME R-CNN and Faster R-CNN are highly similar.